kubevirt/containerized-data-importer/doc/datavolumes.md

 `Storage` can request specific size the same way as `pvc`.
 When requesting a storage with the fileSystem volumeMode CDI takes into account the file system overhead and requests PVC big enough to fit an image and file system metadata.
 This logic is only applied for the DataVolume.spec.storage.

+Lastly, it is worth mentioning that the detection and automation of  storage parameters can vary depending on the used `source`, for example, using [pvc](#pvc-source) allows to ommit the storage size, while for others is still mandatory.
+We encourage to check the docs for each individual source for more information.

 ### Block Volume Mode
 You can import, clone and upload a disk image to a raw block persistent volume.